-Please Note: Our Parent to Child Program will have its next volunteer onboarding training in early 2021.If you would like to be considered for this training class please fill out an application or submit an inquiry.
+Please Note: Our Parent to Child Program will have its next volunteer onboarding training in Fall 2021.If you would like to be considered for this training class please fill out an application or submit an inquiry.

 Family Interaction Specialists provide supervision services to families in CHIPS (children in need of protection and services).
 They provide parents with additional opportunities to spend time with their children in community settings, with the hopes of bringing the family back together.
 Volunteers observe these interactions and give objective reports, while also serving as a mentor and advocate for the parents and families.

 While our website is under construction, please email Regan Kregness at email@example.com for an application.